South Australian Consolidated Acts97—Supervision and management of licensee's business

 a person approved by the licensing authority as a

-responsible person for the business conducted under the licence; or
+responsible person for the purposes of this section; or

 (b) must